fintanmm/alfresco-formula/README.rst

 ================
-template-formula
+alfresco-formula
 ================

-A saltstack formula that is empty.
-It has dummy content to help with a quick start on a new formula.
+A saltstack formula that installs and configures Alfresco.
+An enterprise content management system.

 .. note::